Zenika/trainingclazz-k8s/tp/tp1-cluster-setup-en.md

 # Lab 1

-We will have to run everything as root:
+You will have to run everything as root:

 ```shell
 sudo su -